Moroxi/Fov-Mod/README.md

 The Fov Mod is a performance and responsiveness enhancement modification for Venge.io, a popular first-person shooter game.
-Designed to improve performance and responsiveness in competitive matches, the mod removes certain assets and utilizes smoother textures.
+Designed to improve performance and responsiveness in competitive matches, the mod removes unnecessary assets and uses optimized textures.

-The following images shows how the game appears after applying the mod:
+The following images show how the game appears after applying the mod:

 <table>
   <tr>